derivexyz/v1-core/docs/contracts/optionmarket.md

 - `board`: The relevant OptionBoard.

 ### Function `getSettlementParameters(uint256 strikeId) → uint256 strikePrice, uint256 priceAtExpiry, uint256 strikeToBaseReturned external`

+Returns the strike price, price at expiry, strike to base returned for a given strikeId

 ### Function `_transferFromQuote(address from, address to, uint256 amount) internal`